ZachiNachshon/git-deps-syncer/README.md

 <h4 id="initial-sync">Initial Sync</h4>

-1. Change directory to a destination directory you plan to add git depdencies to
+1. Change directory into any working directory you plan to add git depdencies to

 1. Create a `.git-deps/config.json` file by running: